-At sixteen, he says, he left his house without a word to enlist in the fight for Vietnam’s liberation.
-He learned Vietnamese from his comrades and while the Americans rained an unimaginable torrent of poison and bombs down on his idyllic little hamlet, Bo Bay was conducting a series of spy missions in Saigon.
+At sixteen, he left his house without a word to enlist in the fight for Vietnam’s liberation.
+He learned Vietnamese from his comrades .While the Americans rained an unimaginable torrent of poison and bombs down on his idyllic little hamlet, Bo Bay led a series of spy missions in Saigon.

 How he functioned as an underground operative, I can't really tell you.

-That said, he and his comrades managed to sneak the family of a Major in the South Vietnamese Army to the North in exchange for his cooperation.
+Somehow, though, he and his comrades managed to sneak the family of an ARVN Major to the North in exchange for his cooperation.